 Baylor University-Scott & White Undergraduate Research Program

-Students participating in the internship will be able to observe the Research Coordinators' research tasks with research subjects.
+Students participating in the internship will be able to observe the Research Coordinators' research tasks with research subjects, and may have the opportunity for publication.
 Participating undergraduate students will be required to develop a presentation which would either reflect on their research experience or present the data they attained from their experience and discuss its implications.
 These presentations will be given at the end of the summer program.

-The following concentrations are offered this year: Bone, Joint, & Spine, Cancer, Cardiology, Digestive Diseases, Health Outcomes, Neurology, Obstetrics & Gynecology, Quality Improvement, Clinical Simulation, Surgery, and Veteran & Traumatic Brain Injury
+The following concentrations were offered Summer 2014: Bone, Joint, & Spine, Cancer, Cardiology, Digestive Diseases, Health Outcomes, Neurology, Obstetrics & Gynecology, Quality Improvement, Clinical Simulation, Surgery, and Veteran & Traumatic Brain Injury

 - Late October - Application to the program opens

 - January - Applications will be reviewed and interviews will be scheduled

 - February - Baylor Scott & White will conduct interviews

 - March - Candidates will be selected and notified